Daryl Joseffer Daryl Joseffer

 Seven Key Legal Achievements by the U.S. Chamber That Defend Free Enterprise

-1. In August 2024, the Chamber won a preliminary injunction against the Federal Trade Commission’s nationwide ban on employer noncompete agreements.
+1. In August 2024, the Chamber won its challenge against the Federal Trade Commission’s nationwide ban on employer noncompete agreements.
 This ruling will help ensure that companies continue to invest in employee education, training, and development.

 2. In May 2024, the Chamber won a preliminary injunction to stop the Consumer Financial Protection Bureau from implementing its credit card late fees rule.
 This rule would have punished those who pay their credit card bills on time by raising their costs to cover those who don’t.